newsdev/stevedore/README.md

 1. Double-click the Stevedore icon, which will open [127.0.0.1:8080](127.0.0.1:8080) in your default web browser.
 2. Give your new search engine a name.
-3. Select whether you're creating a local, demo-mode search engine (that only you will be able to access) or a production search engine with a separate ElasticSearch server and hosted on S3.
+3. Select whether you're creating a local-only-mode search engine (that only you will be able to access) or a production search engine with a separate ElasticSearch server and hosted on S3.
 3. Type in the path to your documents -- either a folder on your computer or on an Amazon S3 bucket -- onto the page.
 If you're uploading to a separate ElasticSearch server, you'll have to add its URL here too.
 4. You can watch the progress logs, or just close the window.
 (Don't close the app though!)
 5. After a bit, the app will redirect you to your search engine, once it is ready.